RandomCatUser/IMOGE/readme.md

 # Imoge Studio Pro

-![Imoge Studio App Screenshot](https://github.com/RandomCatUser/IMOGE/blob/main/image.png) *Replace this with an actual screenshot of your application.*
+![Imoge Studio App Screenshot](https://github.com/RandomCatUser/IMOGE/blob/main/image.png)

 `Imoge Studio Pro` is a desktop application built with `Python` and `Tkinter` that allows you to securely convert and store your image and video files into a custom `.imoge` format, and then revert them back to their original form.
 This tool utilizes a simple `XOR` encryption method to obfuscate your media files.